nextapps-de/flexsearch/README.md

 ### FlexSearch v0.7.0

 The new version is finally available.
-FlexSearch 0.7.0 was developed as a modern rebuild from the ground up.
-The result is an improvement in every single aspect and covers tons of enhancements and improvements which was collected over the last 3 years of production use.
+FlexSearch v0.7.0 is a modern re-implementation and was newly developed from the ground up.
+The result is an improvement in every single aspect and covers tons of enhancements and improvements which was collected over the last 3 years.

 This new version has a good compatibility with the old generation, but it might require some migrations steps in your code.